EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 }

 ```
-this is a very simple C++ code but it will say hello to you and report where it is running from.
+this is a very simple C code but it will say hello to you and report where it is running from.

 To run this example use the following batch script for {{ machine_name }},